filmote/DarkUnder/readme.md

 * ~Tile rotations - no preference and the decision will be dependent on the number of tiles that need rotating and how many rotations.
 Removing the rotation code will also free up RAM - (1024 bytes of Progmem / 36 bytes of RAM).~
 * Sound library - preference is to have at least a theme tune and possibly other sound effects but the library alone is 800+ bytes with themes extra.
 The 1943 theme is approximately 250 bytes long.
 * Large Map - should we keep it?
 It adds 290 bytes but I think its worth it.
+* Currently, levelling up only affects AP and DF (not HP).
+Should we reinclude HP?
+Toggle LEVEL_UP_INC_HP.

 ### Metrics